-The significant appellation of "Jack" and "Tar," so frequently, but inappropriately and injuriously applied to sailors, with other common nautical expressions, are excluded from the Melodies; as they are very offensive to all intelligent mariners, whenever employed in prose or poetry.
-A Burial Service has been introduced and is regarded as a very important accompaniment of the Melodies.
+The significant appellation of "Jack" and "Tar," so frequently but inappropriately and injuriously applied to sailors, with other common nautical expressions, are excluded from the Melodies, as they are very offensive to all intelligent mariners, whenever employed in prose or poetry.
+A Burial Service has been introduced, and is regarded as a very important accompaniment of the Melodies.

-Confident we are that all evangelical denominations, and all who love the worthy mariner, will rejoice at the appearance of the Melodies; but especially those whe have relatives and friends on the "great and wide sea."
-Eoston.
-Feb.
-21, 1849.
+Confident are we that all evangelical denominations and all who love the worthy mariner, will rejoice at the appearance of the Melodies; but especially those who have friends on the "great and wide sea."

-Entered, according to Act of Congress, in the year 1849, By Phineas Stow, in the Clerk's Office of the District Court, for the District of Massachusetts.
+Entered according to Act of Congress, in the year 1849, by Phineas Stowe, in the Clerk's Office of the District Court, for the District of Mass.